 3. Trampoline inground

-There are so many trampolines available on the market these days but I think you probably cannot get any safer than a inground one.
-These look sleek and blend into your garden without being an eyesaw.
+There are so many trampolines available on the market these days but I think your safest options is inground.
+These look sleek and blend into your garden without being an eye saw.
 Check out these great ideas for inground trampolines at Oz Trampolines.

 4. Grassed area

-A soft are for kids to land needs to be a consideration.
-There are so many option these day that it doesn’t need to be grass.
-You may want to include mulch, artificial grass or rubber.
-For me you can’t beat the real thing!
+A soft area for kids to land needs to high on the list when planning.
+There are so many options these days that it doesn’t need to be grass.
+You may want to include mulch, artificial grass, or rubber.
+For me personally, you can’t beat the real thing!

 5. Veggie patch

-Of course you can’t go past building your own family veggie patch.
+Of course, you can’t go past building your own family veggie patch.
 Gardening with kids is a healthy, fun activity which builds autonomy, healthy eating foundations, and environmental responsibility.
-It teaches them where food comes from.
+It teaches them where real food comes from.
 Check out our blog on growing your own pizza garden.

 6. Cubbyhouse or treehouse

-Growing up our treehouse was a fond memory.
-There are so many ideas on the web on how to create one including tents, treehouses or kids timber playhouses.
+Growing up, our treehouse was a very fond memory.
+There are so many ideas on the web on how to create a playhouse for kids.
+These include tents, treehouses or kids timber playhouses.
 Adding a mud kitchen, flower bed, and space inside for reading & craf creates a fun environment for imaginative play.

-Remember planning is the key to an amazing kid friendly garden.
-It isn’t easy but do your homework you’ll be able to plan a valuable space for the kids.
+Remember planning is the key to an amazing kid-friendly nature play garden at home.
+It isn’t easy but if you do your homework you’ll be able to plan a valuable space for the kids.
 Create a magical garden and your kids will cherish their childhood memories.